-Special admission and advancement requirements for individual health science, education, and social science programs are detailed on the Baker College website at baker.edu or from our admissions advisors or academic/ administrative offices.
+Special admission and advancement requirements for individual health science, education, and social science programs are available through our enrollment professionals.
 A signed health science, education, or social science waiver form must be on file for a student to start classes.